Understanding Price Benchmarks in Tropic

 Overview

-Tropic’s Price Benchmark tools help you assess how your supplier pricing compares to similar contracts in the market.
+Tropic's Price Benchmark tools help you assess how your supplier pricing compares to similar contracts in the market.
 Whether you're negotiating a renewal, reviewing a new proposal, or identifying savings opportunities across your portfolio, benchmarks help you make informed, confident decisions.
+You can generate a benchmark from a Request, Supplier Intelligence, or Discover, and benchmarks may also appear automatically on your Contracts page ahead of renewals.

 This article explains the three types of benchmarks available in Tropic, when to use each, and how to take action.